alvink92/betternote/README.md

 ## Features

   * Secure user authentication
-  * Note, notebooks, and tags can be created, edited and deleted
+  * Notes, notebooks, and tags can be created, edited and deleted
   * Notes are autosaved while being edited
-  * Note can be formatted via Betternote's rich-text editor
+  * Notes can be formatted via Betternote's rich-text editor
-  * Notes can be filtered by notebook and taggings
+  * Notes can be filtered by notebooks and taggings

 ![notes_index](https://raw.githubusercontent.com/alvink92/betternote/master/docs/images/gallery/note_show.png)